RoeiArpaly/llms-pii-leakage/data_manipulation/defenses/README.md

 ---
 #### 1) Regex Fuzzy Matching
 ##### Description
-for Regex based approaches, each PII type pattern can be relaxed to allow substitutions and deletions.
+for Regex based approaches, each PII type pattern can be relaxed to allow substitutions and deletions.<br>
 Hence, detecting PII in a more relaxed manner based on Levenshtein distance (without insertions).

 #### Example